madfolio/old_website2/_posts/2020-11-17-Non-Profit-Ecosystems.markdown

 Over time reliance on the expertise of others in the value configuration will and the encouragmnent of giving feedback will improve the product or serivce.

+Everyone has be given the authority to innovate.

+There needs to be a move away from centralisation.
+This is juxtaposed against a need to be resposible for funding.
+Is there an ethical viewpoint here?
+Not really because it is the same as the responsibility towards shareholders.

 With the specific process this may be more suited to shorter term projects or partners with a specific skill to contribute.